+Covid-19

-Covid-19 The outbreak of the Covid-19 coronavirus We have considered emerging guidance issued by the Financial Reporting Council and actively contributed to pandemic has had a significant impact on the audit firm and NAO technical meetings where the impact of the virus on the financial reporting disclosures and normal operations of the Council.
-Authorities are audit approach has been discussed. still required to prepare financial statements in Restrictions resulted in both the Council and audit team introducing new remote access working arrangements accordance with the relevant accounting including remote accessing financial systems, video calling as well as making greater use of 'Inflo', our document standards and the Code of Audit Practice, albeit management sharing system. to an extended deadline for the preparation of the We included in our audit risk assessment the impact of the pandemic on our audit and included this in our audit financial statements up to 31 August 2020 and plan.
-In the plan we reported a financial statement risk in respect of Covid -19. the date for audited financials statements to 30 November 2020.
+The outbreak of the Covid-19 coronavirus pandemic has had a significant impact on the normal operations of the Council.
+Authorities are still required to prepare financial statements in accordance with the relevant accounting standards and the Code of Audit Practice, albeit to an extended deadline for the preparation of the financial statements up to 31 August 2020 and the date for audited financials statements to 30 November 2020.
 The Council has faced many front-line challenges such as administration of grants to businesses, closure of schools and leisure centres alongside the additional challenges of reopening services under new government guidelines.
 Finance staff have had to work at home.